Luis Fonsi, Daddy Yankee, Justin Bieber Set To Tie Mariah Carey, Boyz II Men’s ‘One Sweet Day’ Chart Record

 — Justin Bieber Charts (@biebercharts) July 4, 2017

-While the original “Despacito” pulled in gigantic streams on YouTube and on Spotify, the Bieber-featuring remix actually outstreamed the original on the streaming platform just three months after its release.
+While the original “Despacito” pulled in gigantic streams on YouTube and on Spotify, the Biebs-featuring remix actually outstreamed the original on the streaming platform just three months after its release.

-It’s also important to note that even back in July, the remix’s streams would have been higher were it not for a temporary combining of the streams on Spotify from May 28-31.
+It’s also important to note that even back in July, the remix’s streams would have been even higher were it not for the brief combining of the streams on Spotify from May 28-31.

 — (@JustStats_) August 27, 2017

-Notably, May 28th was also the first time the remix rose to No.1 position on the U.S. Spotify chart.
+Notably, May 28 was also the first time the remix rose to the No. 1 position on the U.S. Spotify chart.

-The Biebs-remix didn’t just outstream the original version of “Despacito” on Spotify globally, it powered to No. 1 on Spotify in 36 more markets than the original.
+The Bieber-remix didn’t just outstream the original version of “Despacito” on Spotify globally, it stormed to No. 1 on Spotify in 36 more markets than the original.

 — (@JustStats_) August 27, 2017